justinablair/UpgradeMobileApp/README.md

 - Integrated Developer Environment (IDE) (e.g., Visual Studio Code)
 - XCode version 14.2 and above (Mac only)
 - Android Studio version 2022.3.1 Patch 2 and above (Mac and Windows)
-- Yarn (or nvm if preferred) as a package manager.
+- Npm (or yarn if preferred) as a package manager.
 - Node.js

 **Note:**